gbenroscience/ParserNG/README.md

 # ParserNG
 <b>ParserNG</b> is a powerful open-source math tool that parses and evaluates algebraic expressions and also knows how to handle a lot of mathematical expressions.
+Its latest release on mavn-central (version 0.2.1) can be used to plot 2D graphs(Geometric plots and function plots) It works seamlessly on all Java platforms.

 Looking for a leaner parser in native C for even faster execution? checkout [tinymath](https://github.com/gbenroscience/tinymath)